Codecademy/docs/content/ai/concepts/generative-ai/concepts/text/text.md

 - Write a blog entry
 - Create Ad copy

-In general Generative AI can create new content based on text input, and is great at summarizing and changing the style and tone of text content.
+In general, Generative AI can create new content based on text input and is great at summarizing and changing the style and tone of text content.

 Some common tools include: